galvari/EYE-C/README.md

   - `generate_metrics_dataset.py`: Combines multiple metrics files into a single dataset.
   - `generate_coordination_dataset.py`: Creates a dataset of gaze coordination episodes.
   - `metrics_dataset.py`: Generates a comprehensive dataset with coordination metrics.
-- **Run Shell Files**: A set of shell scripts to automate the execution of the EYE-C pipeline from the terminal.
+- **Run Shell Files**: A set of shell scripts to automate the execution of the EYE-C pipeline from the terminal (step 1 to 3).

 ---